leeangel0428/Crowdfunding_ETL/README.md

 Used for creating dataframes:

-StackOverflow. (.d.).
+StackOverflow. (n.d.).
 Convert Pandas Column to DateTime.
 Retrieved from:https://stackoverflow.com/questions/26763344/convert-pandas-column-to-datetime

 Used for list comprehension: